nealsonS/eTA_LLM_Chatbot/lab4_p2/README.md

 	1. It retrieves data from MySQL
 	Output:
 	1. finds the optimal number of topics from documents
-	2. uses LDA to do topic modeling
+	2. uses LDA to do topic modeling for the optimal number of topics
+	3. displays a 70-character snippet of the documents under each topic
-	3. creates HTML file in folder to open and view visualization ** still working on showing the documents under each document
+	4. creates HTML file in folder to open and view visualization

 ### clustering.py (IGNORE FOR NOW)